-In fact, 24 million people have used Apple Pay to buy something.
+In fact, there are more than 383 million people utilizing Apple Pay around the world.
 Starbucks developed its own way for customers to use their app to pay at the register as early as 2009.
 All you have to do is scan a QR code at the register, and your venti iced latte is paid for.

 To make an NFC payment, all a customer has to do is open their mobile wallet or app and tap their phone to a terminal.
 NFC-enabled terminals only communicate with the phone and the information is encrypted.
 This makes it more secure than swiping a card.
 The reader only connects with one phone at a time, so a customer can’t accidentally pay for someone else’s purchase.